List of Hetalia: Axis Powers characters: Philippines

 Philippines (フィリピン, Firipin) is a happy, carefree, and energetic young man who carries a selfie stick around with him, as Makati in Metro Manila is considered the "selfie capital" of the world.
 He owns a pet tarsier named Pien, stated to perch on his shoulder or head to gain maximum attention (unlike actual tarsiers, which are nocturnal and shy).
 In his debut strip, The Philippines says he hates formal, Western-style meetings and prefers a more relaxed atmosphere.
 He does not enjoy the stuffy outfits, strict punctuality, stiff greetings at the start, annoying topics, et cetera.
 Instead, he favors a more laid-back approach more suited to Southeast Asian tastes, for example meeting in a café with casual clothes.
-The smartphone attached to his selfie stick is designed after those produced by Cherry Mobile, a mobile phone manufacturer based in the Philippines.
+The smartphone attached to his selfie stick is designed after those produced by Cherry Mobile, a mobile phone brand from the Philippines.

 Indonesia

-Indonesia (インドネシア, Indoneshia) is a friendly and laid back young man who wears an Indonesian National Police outfit with black/dark brown long side fridge hair and moon orchid in his left pocket.
-Indonesia is described as a guy who often says "where are you going" as start the conversation, Indonesia seems to be casual person who is not used to formal situations.
-He is also described as a bit of an airhead.
-Indonesia is scared of dark places because he think ghosts may be appear there, he likes sweet food a lot like other Southeast Asian countries.
-He is also described carefree, often said "Tidak apa-apa"(It's okay) during unpleasant situations.
+Indonesia (インドネシア, Indoneshia) is a friendly and laid back young man who wears an Indonesian National Police outfit with black/dark brown long side fringe hair and a moon orchid in his left pocket.
+Indonesia is described as often using "where are you going" to start a conversation, and seems to be more casual, unaccustomed to formal settings.
+He is scared of dark places because he think ghosts may be appear there, and likes sweet foods a lot like other Southeast Asian countries.
+He is also described as a bit of an airhead and carefree, often saying "Tidak apa-apa" (It's okay) in unpleasant situations.
 In his debut in chapter 371, he was not identified as Indonesia until chapter 373.